Judson Harmon: Family

 In 1870 Judson married Olivia Scobey, the daughter of a leading physician in Hamilton.
 They had three daughters.
-Harmon and family were residents of Wyoming, OH and lived at 205 Worthington Ave.
+Harmon and family were residents of Wyoming, OH and lived at 205 Worthington Avenue, located in the city's Village Historic District.
 He served as Wyoming's third Mayor and was the village's most distinguished public servant.

 Legacy

 Harmon County, Oklahoma, is named after him.